 In order to evaluate whether methylation levels of CpGs near HBV integration sites could mirror the hypo-methylation statutes of cfDNA from HCC patients.
 We analyzed CpGs with depth over 5 in all the 54 samples that within the 100 bp upstream or downstream of HBV integration sites and calculated the percentage of hypo-CpGs.
 We found these CpGs were significantly hypo-methylated in advanced HCC patients, with 53% to 59% of CpGs were hypo-DMCs (Fig 4C; Supplementary Table 3).
 Then, we incorporated all the CpGs in each samples and calculated the average methylation level of the CpGs within the 100bp of the reported HBV integration sites (Supplementary Table 2), and the advanced HCC patients still showed significantly hypo-methylation level (<48.4%; Fig 4D; Supplementary Table 3).
 However, for early stage HCC patients, this value was relatively higher, from 66.5% to 71%.
 We adopted the median of early stage HCC patients (68.83%) as a cutoff for the detection.
 Moreover, four patients with hepatitis or cirrhosis (P2, P14, P18, P19) showed slightly hypo-methylated with these sites.
 One hepatitis patient, P14 had the average methylation level at 67.4%, with abnormal AFP level (141.9 ng/ml; Table 2) and this patient was diagnosed with HCC later.
 Patient P19 was diagnosed as alcoholic cirrhosis, with the transaminase indicator and jaundice mildly abnormal at each of the follow-up time point.
 For patient P2 with chronic hepatitis and P18 with nash-related cirrhosis, both of them had no abnormal measurements observed and haven’t had tumor detected yet.
-Our results indicate hypomethylation in HBV integration regions could be a potential biomarkers to evaluate the risk of the transformation from hepatitis and cirrhosis to HCC.
+Our results indicate hypomethylation in HBV integration regions could be a potential biomarkers to evaluate the risk of the transformation from hepatitis and cirrhosis to HCC in patients with chronic hepatitis B.

 Discussion

-(34)Although WGBS of cell-free DNA has been proved effective for cancer detection, the cost of cfDNA WGBS in cancer patients is one of challenges for wide application.
+Chronic hepatitis B is a major cause of HCC worldwide.
+Professional societies recommend HCC surveillance in patients with CHB with abdominal imaging (usually ultrasound) with or without alfa-fetoprotein every 6 months.
+The goal is to diagnosis HCC at early stage which is curable.
+Unfortunately alfa-fetoprotein is neither sensitive nor specific, and there is a great need for a new non-invasive diagnostic test such as liquid biopsy for circulating tumor cell(34).
+Although WGBS of cell-free DNA has been proved effective for cancer detection, the cost of cfDNA WGBS in cancer patients is one of challenges for wide application.
 We explored the cfDNA methylome of hepatitis, cirrhosis and HCC patients and examined the feasibility of HCC detection using low-pass WGBS.
 We demonstrated the measurement of long-range methylation could be applied in low-pass cell-free WGBS at 5-million reads to reflect liver disease status of hepatitis, cirrhosis and HCC.
 Meanwhile, DNA hypomethylation in HBV integration regions was proved to potential biomarkers for cancer progress prediction.

-Chan and colleagues applied genome-wide pervasive hypomethylation in hepatocellular carcinoma detection and shown low sequencing depth of ~10 million reads was available for the cell-free dection for cancer (21), However, we found actually the sequencing depth could be decreased to ~5 million reads with long-range DNA methylation measurement.
+Chan and colleagues applied genome-wide pervasive hypomethylation in hepatocellular carcinoma detection and shown low sequencing depth of ~10 million reads was available for the cell-free detection for cancer (21), However, we found actually the sequencing depth could be decreased to ~5 million reads with long-range DNA methylation measurement.
 In our study, although we required 5M qualified reads for low-pass WGBS for 54 samples, there were 2 samples only having 3.6M read (Supplementary Table 3).
 The average correlation coefficient of 100 re-sampling were larger than 0.9 using 3M reads (Fig 1), and theoretically they were sufficient to evaluate the methylation level.